GautamSharda/NADS-mxgraph/README.md

 ## Overview

 A simple web app that utilizes mxgraph.
-Here is the online deployment of the app on heroku: https://nads-mxgraph.herokuapp.com/
+Here is the online deployment of the app on heroku (this is undergoing changes and doesn't work as of now): https://nads-mxgraph.herokuapp.com/

 ## how to deploy it locally on your device